Prabhanjana-hebbar/Prabhanjana-hebbar/README.md

   <h5><i> (PassionateAbout) =>  {Full-Stack Web Developer} </i></h5>

 <h5> Undergraduate Electronics and Communication Student.
 As an ambitious full stack developer, I am constantly seeking to expand my knowledge and skills in the ever-evolving world of technology.
 I am passionate about staying up-to-date with the latest tools and techniques, and I strive to continuously improve my abilities in order to deliver high-quality solutions.With a strong foundation in both front-end and back-end development, I am able to seamlessly integrate various technologies to create robust and user-friendly applications.
-My experience includes working with languages such as HTML, CSS, JavaScript, as well as framework like React. </h5>
+My experience includes working with languages such as HTML, CSS, JavaScript, TypeScript as well as framework like React. </h5>

 ###